 - A good diet, low in sugar, and dental hygiene will reduce dental decay.
 Sugar should not be added to weaning foods.
 Where possible, all medicines given should be sugar-free.

-- From six months of age, infants should be introduced to drinking from a cup; from one year of age, feeding from a bottle should be discouraged.
+- From 6 months of age, infants should be introduced to drinking from a cup; from 1 year of age, feeding from a bottle should be discouraged.

 - Vehicle safety: ascertain that children are adequately restrained in cars with correct size restraints.

 - Burns and scalds: have smoke alarms.
 Do not hold hot drinks when holding a baby.
 When a small child is mobile, use fireguards, a gate across the kitchen doorway, and cordless kettles, and keep pan handles away from the front of the cooker.